ElisabeteDomingues/Capstone_Project/README.md

 # Capstone_Project

 The capstone project was the final group project for the data analytics course at Boolean UK Academy.
 It focused on an E-commerce business/marketing setting.
 My role involved analyzing the user table.
-I conducted a query, extracted data, performed cleaning and manipulation using Python, and analyzed the user's online behavior, presenting the results in Tableau
+I conducted a query, extracted data, performed cleaning and manipulation using Python, and analyzed the user's online behavior, presenting the results in Tableau.

 BigQuery was used solely for data download, where I conducted a simple cleaning in Python and visualized the data in Tableau.